BII-Lab/Yeti-Project/README.md

 Below are details about the different ways of joining the effort.

-1. Joining Yeti as a Yeti Root Server Operator
+1.Joining Yeti as a Yeti Root Server Operator

 To run a Yeti root server, you need a server with good IPv6 Internet access, a dedicated domain of the root server which is configured as a slave to the Yeti distribution masters (DM).
 There are a few steps to Join Yeti as a Yeti root server operator.